Resources for International Visitors with Stanford Appointments

 What local social activities or resources are available to me?

 Stanford Recreation & Wellness provides a number of facilities and programs including the gymnasium, fitness center, and pool and aquatic center.
-Click here to learn what you can access with a Stanford ID card, Recreation All Access Card, or Courtesy Card.
-Daily Rec Facility Passes are also available for purchase.
+Click here to learn what you can access with a Stanford ID card or other additional passes.

 Visitors can subscribe to Stanford for You to receive a free monthly e-newsletter about fun, fascinating and affordable virtual and campus events.
 There are many events open to the public all around the world, so you can stay connected during and after your visit.